-Chapter 1-Introduction.
-This chapter provides a general overview of the CodeBridge cross-language call system, including components, benefits, requirements, information on how use this manual, and a typical development procedure with a basic, illustrative example.
+Chapter 1-Introduction provides a general overview of the CodeBridge cross-language call system, including components, benefits, requirements, information on how use this manual, and a typical development procedure with a basic, illustrative example.
 More examples are provided in Appendix B: CodeBridge Examples.

-Chapter 2-Concepts.
-This chapter describes the concepts that are central to an understanding of CodeBridge, including using the template file components, passing information to a C function, returning C error values, associating C parameters with COBOL arguments, working with a variable number of C parameters, modifying COBOL data areas, using P-scaling, working with arrays, and using the CodeBridge Builder.
+Chapter 2-Concepts describes the concepts that are central to an understanding of CodeBridge, including using the template file components, passing information to a C function, returning C error values, associating C parameters with COBOL arguments, working with a variable number of C parameters, modifying COBOL data areas, using P-scaling, working with arrays, and using the CodeBridge Builder.

-Appendix A-CodeBridge Errors.
-This appendix lists and describes the messages that can be generated during the use of either the CodeBridge Builder or the CodeBridge Library.
+Appendix A-CodeBridge Errors lists and describes the messages that can be generated during the use of either the CodeBridge Builder or the CodeBridge Library.
 These messages also include the CodeBridge Builder exit codes.

-Appendix B-CodeBridge Examples.
-This appendix contains additional examples that use the typical CodeBridge development procedure outlined in Chapter 1:
+Appendix B-CodeBridge Examples contains additional examples that use the typical CodeBridge development procedure outlined in Chapter 1: Introduction.

-Introduction.
 The examples build from simple to complex, as a means of introducing CodeBridge concepts.

-Appendix C-Useful C Information.
-The explanations in this appendix are intended to introduce basic C concepts to developers who are inexperienced in C. This information is intended to serve as a starting point for those developers who may not be proficient with C programming and who wish to call existing C function libraries without writing any additional C code.
+Appendix C-Useful C Information contains explanations intended to introduce basic C concepts to developers who are inexperienced in C. This information is intended to serve as a starting point for those developers who may not be proficient with C programming and who wish to call existing C function libraries without writing any additional C code.

-Appendix D-Global Attributes.
-This appendix provides detailed descriptions of the global attributes used in a template file.
+Appendix D-Global Attributes provides detailed descriptions of the global attributes used in a template file.
 See Chapter 2: Concepts, for more information about the basic components of a template file.

-Appendix E-Parameter Attributes.
-This appendix provides detailed descriptions of the parameter attributes used in a template file.
+Appendix E-Parameter Attributes provides detailed descriptions of the parameter attributes used in a template file.
 See Chapter 2: Concepts, for more information about the basic components of a template file.

-Appendix F-CodeBridge Library Functions.
-This appendix describes each function in the CodeBridge Library.
+Appendix F-CodeBridge Library Functions describes each function in the CodeBridge Library.
 These descriptions will help you understand the C code generated by the CodeBridge Builder and will assist you in debugging applications developed using CodeBridge.
 Information on specifying the Flags parameter is also covered.

-Appendix G-Non-COBOL Subprogram Internals for Windows.
-This appendix describes the internal details of how a non-COBOL subprogram is called from an RM/COBOL program running under Microsoft 32-bit Windows.
-It also provides information on preparing a non-COBOL subprogram for use by an RM/COBOL program on 32-bit Windows.
+Appendix G-Non-COBOL Subprogram Internals for Windows describes the internal details of how a non-COBOL subprogram is called from an RM/COBOL program running under Microsoft Windows.
+It also provides information on preparing a non-COBOL subprogram for use by an RM/COBOL program on Windows.

-Appendix H-Non-COBOL Subprogram Internals for UNIX.
-This appendix describes the internal details of how a non-COBOL subprogram is called from an RM/COBOL program running under UNIX.
+Appendix H-Non-COBOL Subprogram Internals for UNIX describes the internal details of how a non-COBOL subprogram is called from an RM/COBOL program running under UNIX.
 It also provides information on preparing a non-COBOL subprogram for use by an RM/COBOL program on UNIX.

-Appendix I-Calling the CodeBridge Library Directly.
-This appendix includes guidelines for calling the CodeBridge Library directly rather than having the CodeBridge Builder generate the interface code from a template file.
+Appendix I-Calling the CodeBridge Library Directly includes guidelines for calling the CodeBridge Library directly rather than having the CodeBridge Builder generate the interface code from a template file.
 In order to call the CodeBridge Library directly, you must use an alternate method for preparing non-COBOL subprograms, as described in Appendices G and H.

-Appendix J-Summary of Enhancements reviews the new features and enhancements that were added to earlier releases of CodeBridge.
+Appendix J-Summary of Enhancements provides an overview of new features in the current release, and reviews the changes and enhancements that were added to earlier releases of CodeBridge.